 A total of 50 English phrases, 24 with neutral emotional affectivity and 26 positive.
 34 of these were taken from the English translations of Sklar et al's 45 Hebrew stimuli used in their experiments 4a, 4b and 5.
 Those stimuli judged to be too specific to Israeli culture or composed of more than two words in translation (e.g. "a stake in the eye") were replaced with suitable alternatives.

 Emotional affectivity ratings were generated using Amazon Mechanical Turk (AMT).
 A total of 649 English-speaking workers (504 USA, 89 India, 33 UK, 15 Canada, 8 other) were paid to rate up to 15 stimuli, using an affective scale ranging from -5 to 5.
 They were instructed to give negative scores to negative stimuli, positive scores to positive stimuli and a score of zero to neutral stimuli.
 On average, each stimulus received 50 ratings.
 A paired sample t-test performed on the mean ratings of the stimuli confirmed a significant difference (t = 14.583, df = 25, p-value = 9.906e-14) between those we had labeled negative before, and those we had labeled as neutral.
+In common with Sklar et al, the mean ratings for the constituent words of the negative and neutral phrases ranged were neutral, with an overall mean rating of 0.27.

 Analyses